melihbahar/dream/README.md

 ### If I had more time
 - Add more unittests for the ML module.
 - Multiple environments for production and staging etc. with different workflows and configurations.
+This way I could separate my testing environment from the actual production environment.
 - Separate to 2 repos:
-  - It would be better to have one repo for serving and deploying the app and another repo for actual ML work.
+  - One repo for serving and deploying the app & another repo for actual ML work.
   - This way, we could separate the ML research, different use cases and improvements for the models and/or parts of the pipeline from the actual serving and deployment.
   The serving and deployment should be agnostic to the model being used.
-  - In the given structure, a small bug with the data used or other other ML/logic related bugs would be caught only when deployed
-    (even though there are unittests for the ML module).
+  - In the given structure, a small bug with the data used or other ML/logic related bugs would be caught only when deployed (even though there are unittests for the ML module).

 ### More complete solution